Multimodal Molecular Pretraining via Modality Blending: Experiments

-Table~\ref{tab:ab-pt} studies the effect of different pretraining objectives: noisy-node, blend-then-predict, and \name{} (blend-then-predict with noisy-node as regularization).
-We observe that on most tasks, combining blend-then-predict and noisy-node yields better representations.
-In 2D scenarios, we find that blend-then-predict outperforms noisy-node on 5 out of 8 tasks studied, demonstrating its strong ability to process 2D inputs with practical value.
-While on 3D tasks (U298 and U0), blend-then-predict typically performs worse than noisy-node.
-This is because noisy-node is a pure 3D denoising task, which makes it more suitable for 3D tasks.
-We also show in Appendix~\ref{app:ablation} that 3D pretraining methods achieve much faster convergence on 3D tasks than methods that incorporate 2D information.
-However, incorporating blend-then-predict can bring further performance boost, demonstrating that blend-then-predict is orthogonal and complementary to other state-of-the-art uni-modal methods.
+observe that in most tasks, combining \textit{blend-then-predict} and \textit{noisy-node} yields better representations.
+In 2D scenarios, we find that \textit{blend-then-predict} outperforms \textit{noisy-node} on 5 out of 8 tasks studied, demonstrating its strong ability to process 2D inputs.
+While on 3D tasks (U298 and U0), \textit{blend-then-predict} typically performs worse than \textit{noisy-node}.
+This is because \textit{noisy-node} is a pure 3D denoising task, which makes it more suitable for 3D tasks.
+Appendix~\ref{app:ablation} further shows that 3D pretraining methods achieve much faster convergence on 3D tasks than methods that incorporate 2D information.
+However, incorporating \textit{blend-then-predict} can bring further performance boost, demonstrating that \textit{blend-then-predict} is orthogonal and complementary to other state-of-the-art uni-modal methods.